auth0/docs/articles/quickstart/spa/_includes/_auth_service_method_description_auth0js.md

 To log the user out, remove these values from the storage.

 ::: note
 Our examples use local storage to save the user's authentication information.
 You can also use session storage or cookies.
+Read more about storing user information in the [security documentation](/security/store-tokens).
 :::

 You need to provide a way for your application to recognize if the user is authenticated.
 To do that, use the `isAuthenticated` method to check if the user's access token has expired.
 The user is no longer authenticated when the expiry time of their access token passes.